Affordable homeownership schemes: what you need to know - Your Mortgage

 Lifetime ISAs

-LIfetime ISAs consistently generate the highest monthly search volume (74,000 monthly searches) among the existing affordable home ownership schemes.
-But over half of first-time buyers are not taking advantage of its benefits.
+Lifetime ISAs consistently generate the highest monthly search volume (74,000 monthly searches) among the existing affordable home ownership schemes.
+But over half of first-time buyers are not taking advantage of their benefits.

-A Lifetime ISA (Individual Savings Account) can be used to buy your first home or save for later life.
+A Lifetime ISA can be used to buy your first home or save for later life.
 To qualify for a Lifetime ISA, you must be 18 or over but under 40.
-Each year you can deposit up to £4,000 until you’re 50 years old, and you must make your first payment before you turn 40.
+Each year, you can deposit up to £4,000 until you’re 50 years old, and you must make your first payment before you turn 40.

 First Homes scheme